RhetTbull/osxphotos/README.md

 photo.exiftool.addvalues("IPTC:Keywords", "vacation", "beach")
 ```

 **Caution**: I caution against writing new EXIF data to photos in the Photos library because this will overwrite the original copy of the photo and could adversely affect how Photos behaves.  `exiftool.as_dict()` is useful for getting access to all the photos information but if you want to write new EXIF data, I recommend you export the photo first then write the data.
 [PhotoInfo.export()](#export) does this if called with `exiftool=True`.

+#### `score`
+Returns a [ScoreInfo](#scoreinfo) data class object which provides access to the computed aesthetic scores for each photo.

+**Note**: Valid only for Photos 5; returns None for earlier Photos versions.

 #### `json()`
 Returns a JSON representation of all photo info